Returning to Development from Management

 - Diving into the details again will often trigger an inferiority complex.
 You’ll constantly ask yourself, “am I fooling myself?”

-- You’ll feel like you’re facing young, smart competition, who have always remained focused on development.
+- You’ll feel like you’re facing young, smart competition, who have remained focused in development.
 But your life experience does matter.

-- Even though programming is somewhat like riding a bike, the bikes are more sophisticated than when you last rode one, and the rules are more formalized.
+- Even though programming is somewhat like riding a bike, the bikes are more sophisticated than when you last rode one, and there are more rules.

 - You’ll hit the wall, or the “dip” often, as you re-learn.
 There is pain, but it’s worth breaking through each wall.
 Break through one wall at a time.